XBigTK13X/power-grid-automa/ANALYSIS.md

 Maybe the automa has two stacks of plants.
 It a new purchase is higher, then it goes top the stack.
 Otherwise it goes bottom the stack.

 Automa cannot build a third time in any city!

+Recharged market?
+The main difference you should be aware of is that instead of starting the market with the 8 plants numbered 3-10, you instead use a random 8 plants from numbers 3-15, and also a random card from that group goes on top of the deck instead of no. 13.
+That's important because any changes to setup in the map rules will be using that as their starting point.